trifork/TPA-Gradle-Plugin/README.md

 The server is the TPA instance you are targeting and the uploadUUID is the unique upload ID generated and exposed by the TPA user interface when you create your project.

-By default, the plugin will *not* publish the artefact once deployed to TPA.
+By default, the plugin will *not* publish the artifact once deployed to TPA.
 That is, it will have to be published manually by using the user-interface of the TPA server application.
 You can override this behavior using the TPA DSL:

 ```
 apply plugin: 'tpa'